On the strongest three-valued paraconsistent logic contained in classical logic and its dual: Introduction

-It is relevant to realize that the work presented in this note is restricted to three-valued paraconsistent propositional logics that are \emph{truth-functional} three-valued logics.
+It is relevant to realize that the work presented in this paper is restricted to three-valued paraconsistent propositional logics that are \emph{truth-functional} three-valued logics.

-There is text overlap between this note and~\cite{BM15b}.
-This note generalizes and elaborates Section~2 of that paper in such a way that it may be of independent importance to the area of paraconsistent logics.
+There is some overlap between this paper and~\cite{BM15b}.
+This paper primarily generalizes and elaborates Section~2 of that paper in such a way that it may be of independent importance to the area of paraconsistent logics.